anil-ganti/CC-climate-tech/README.md

 ### 10/7 Day 2: Decarbonizing Transportation
 Transportation makes up ~20 - 25% of global CO2 emissions, closer to 33% in the US.
 We'll look at what it will take to decarbonize transportation.

-**In-class activity / discussion** Group discussion on autonomous vehicles.
-What is the current status, will this accelerate or disrupt decarbonization?
+**In-class activity / discussion** Life-cycle assessment / techno-economic analysis group work and discussion.
+See [Transportation in-class group activity](transportation_inclass_activity.md)

 **HW Assignment** Life-cycle assessment of total carbon emissions of current electric vehicles vs plug-in hybrid vehicles.

 **Resources:**